 I had originally considered going for the APA102 Led Strips because they have a higher refresh rate but the problem was they don’t come in a RGBWW variant.
 I wanted to be able to use my led strips for mood lighting when I was not gaming or watching films on the Ambilight setup.

-Considering the SK6812 chipset are 60fps and my screen is 144hz, these performed much better than I had anticipated.
+Considering the chipset of these led strips are 60fps and my screen is 144hz, these performed much better than I had anticipated.

 My biggest issue with a lot of LED strips, even ones that are not addressable such as these is the color accuracy and reproduction.
 Many strips are really good at one color and lack in others.
 This leads to washed our secondary colors and shades that always look off – normally white.